Punisher: Fictional character biography

+Personality and motivation

 The character has been described as being obsessed with vengeance; Garth Ennis noted that the character of the Punisher "sees the world in very black and white terms, he solves his problems with utter finality" and that "his response to any problem: when in doubt, hit back hard."
 The writer Steven Grant noted that:

 Punisher co-creator Gerry Conway stated that "He's a great Rorschach test.
 What's given him some sustainability is, you can put into him whatever you want, as opposed to Spider-Man, who truly is who he is and shouldn't be changed.
 The Punisher is a thin character on his own merits, but that allows for a lot of interpretations and different angles of approach."